Olympic Hockey '98

 Olympic Hockey '98 is an ice hockey game for the Nintendo 64 that was released in 1998.
-It is a re-release of Wayne Gretzky's 3D Hockey '98, but this time not endorsed by Wayne Gretzky and featuring the license for the 1998 Winter Olympics that were celebrated in Nagano, Japan.
+It is a re-skin of Wayne Gretzky's 3D Hockey '98, but this time not endorsed by Wayne Gretzky and featuring the license for the 1998 Winter Olympics that were celebrated in Nagano, Japan.
 It was the video game developer debut of Treyarch.
 Besides the box art, in-game titles, and some minor graphic changes (such as team logos and colors), every single aspect of the game is practically identical to Wayne Gretzky's 3D Hockey '98.
 Due to this fact, it received highly negative reviews, with IGN rating Olympic Hockey Nagano '98 a zero.

 Gameplay

-Olympic Hockey '98 features 14 national teams from the 1998 Winter Olympics: Austria, Belarus, Canada, Czech Republic, Finland, France, Germany, Italy, Japan, Kazakhstan, Russia, Slovakia, Sweden, and the United States.
+Olympic Hockey '98 features 20 playable national teams from the 1998 Winter Olympics: Austria, Belarus, Canada, Czech Republic, Denmark, Finland, France, Germany, Great Britain, Italy, Japan, Kazakhstan, Netherlands, Norway, Poland, Russia, Slovakia, Sweden, Switzerland, and the United States.

 While the gameplay is very similar to Wayne Gretzky's 3D Hockey, there are minor differences.
 The rink is bigger than the rink in the previous game (since it is Olympic sized).
 The game also lists the names of the players below the players.